edgarfinn/Redux-Basic-Reference/README.md

 - #### Reducers:
     A reducer is a function that returns a piece of the applications state.
 If there are many pieces of state, there can be many different reducers.

+    ```js
+    // reducers/reducer_books.js

+    export default function() {
+      return [
+        {title: 'Javascript the good parts'},
+        {title: 'Harry Potter'},
+        {title: 'Eloquent Ruby'},
+        {title: 'The Dark Tower'}
+      ]
+    };

+    ```
+    Since its likely that you'll have several different bits of state, you'll likely have several reducers, so in order to combine them, you'll want to use an index page that merges them all together like so:

+    ```js
+    // reducers/index.js

+    // here, BooksReducer returns the array of book objects from the above example.

+    import { combineReducers } from 'redux';
+    import BooksReducer from './reducer_books';

+    const rootReducer = combineReducers({
+      books: BooksReducer
+    });

+    export default rootReducer;
+    ```

 - #### Containers (often also referred to as 'smart components'):
     A container is a component that has access to the state that is produced by Redux.